bloock/bloock-identity-managed-api/README.md

 ## Installation

-You have one primary method to set up and run the Identity Bloock Managed API:
+You have one primary method to set up and run the Identity BLOOCK Managed API:

 1. [Docker Setup Guide](#docker-setup-guide)